effektif/user-docs/docs/cases.rst

    Mentioning someone in a comment

-You can also mention two specific groups, corresponding to people who are working on the case, or perhaps should be.
+You can also mention two specific groups, corresponding to people working on the case.
 Enter ``@all`` to mention all participants in the case.
 Enter ``@open`` to mention the assignees of open tasks within the case.